-The LTC3108 can operate from a number of low input voltage sources, such as Peltier cells, photovoltaic cells or thermopile generators.
+The LTC3108-1 can operate from a number of low input voltage sources, such as Peltier cells, photovoltaic cells or thermopile generators.
 The minimum input voltage required for a given application will depend on the transformer turns ratio, the load power required, and the internal DC resistance (ESR) of the voltage source.
 Lower ESR will allow the use of lower input voltages, and provide higher output power capability.

-Refer to the $I{\text{IN}}$ vs $V{\text{IN}}$ curves in the Typical Performance Characteristics section to see what input current is required from the source for a given input voltage.
+Refer to the I{IN} vs V{IN} curves in the Typical Performance Characteristics section to see what input current is required for the source for a given input voltage.